Sathlokhar Synergys E&C Global Limited Plans To Raise INR 114 Cr Through Preferential Issue - www.lokmattimes.com

 Sathlokhar Synergys E&C Global Limited Plans To Raise INR 114 Cr Through Preferential Issue

-Chennai (Tamil Nadu) [India], September 22: Sathlokhar Synergys E&C Global Limited (NSE SSEGL), the leading EPC Turnkey player, providing ...
+PNN Chennai (Tamil Nadu) [India], September 22: Sathlokhar Synergys E&C Global Limited (NSE SSEGL), the leading EPC Turnkey player, ...

 Chennai (Tamil Nadu) [India], September 22: Sathlokhar Synergys E&C Global Limited (NSE SSEGL), the leading EPC Turnkey player, providing end-to-end turnkey execution across design, approvals, civil works, PEB structures, MEP systems, solar installations, and interior works, has approved a preferential issue of equity shares and warrants in its meeting held on September 19, 2025.
 Through this issue, the company proposes to raise up to ₹ 114.00 Cr, subject to shareholder and regulatory approvals.